cmrschwarz/metamatch/README.md

 syntactically identical.
 This macro lets you stamp out the neccessary copies using (`#[expand]`).

-Just like `#[replicate]`, this macro is fully compatible `rustfmt` and rust-analyzer.
-It will be correctly formatted like a regular `match` expression, and is targettable even by auto refactorings that affect the `#[expand]`, like changing the name of an enum variant.
+This macro is fully compatible `rustfmt` and rust-analyzer.
+It will be correctly formatted like a regular
+`match` expression, and is targettable even by auto refactorings that affect the `#[expand]`, like changing the name of an enum variant.